jjakimoto/Indicator_Analysis/README.md

 For Regularization, used [Batch Normalization](https://arxiv.org/pdf/1502.03167v3.pdf) and [Drop Out](https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf).

-To determine which regularization is used and hyper parameters, you can use [Random Search](http://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf).
+To determine which regularization is used and hyper parameters, you can use [Random Search for Hyper-Parameter Optimization](http://www.jmlr.org/papers/volume13/bergstra12a/bergstra12a.pdf).
 ```
 import config
 best_conf = config.random_search(train_input, train_target, test_input, test_target, '/path/to/your/save/directory', '/gpu:0')
 ```
+The below figure is the result of prediction.
+After learned with data from 01/10/2013 to 03/31/2015, predict S&P500 from 01/04/2015 to 01/10/2016.
 ![Result](https://github.com/jjakimoto/Indicator_Analysis/blob/master/assets/compare.jpg)
+The number of label corresponds to the number of stock data as input.